by John Brown, BrownCycles.com

 Faster turnaround time on repairs at your bike shop.

 Most bike shops operate on a “first in / first out” repair schedule.
-This means during the busy summer months, there will be dozens of bicycles ahead of yours in line to be repaired.
-Those dozens of bikes could equal weeks of waiting before your bike gets fixed.
+This means during the busy spring and summer months, there will be dozens of bicycles ahead of yours in line waiting for repairs.
+That lineup of bikes could equal weeks of waiting before your bike gets fixed.
 Through the winter months, there are fewer bikes in for repair.
 That means you can expect a speedy turnaround time.
-Plus, with fewer bikes in the shops to be worked on, each seems to get more attention.
+Plus, with fewer bikes in the shops to be worked on, each repair or tune-up seems to get more attention.
 That’s not to say your shop won’t do a great job in the summer months.
-I’m just saying that it is always good when service isn’t rushed and the mechanic has more time.
+I’m just saying it is always good when service isn’t rushed and the mechanic has more time.

 Bike shop discounts and deals!

-As fall turns to winter, bicycle brands change from one model year into the next.
+As fall turns to winter, bicycle brands change from one model year to the next.
 Because of that change, the transition becomes a sweet spot for buying a bike.
 In some cases, you can get last year’s models for a discounted price; if those aren’t available, the new models are readily available.
-Along with the new model year shift, many shops also run sales through the winter to maximize store traffic.
+Along with the shift to a new model year, many shops also run sales through the winter to maximize store traffic.

 A bike shop visit is worth more than a discount

 If it’s a question about your bike’s service or adjustments, the mechanics will likely spend more time with you and not be rushed.
-Even better, at this time of the year, some shops will allow customers to watch and learn as they fix their bikes in the winter.
-Due to the time added to teaching, this is not an opportunity to be considered or offered through the summer.
+Even better, at this time of year, some shops will let customers watch and learn as they fix their bikes in winter.
+Due to the time required for teaching, this is not an opportunity to be considered or offered during the summer.

 Learn more at your bike shops, clinics, and classes

-As many bike shops have evolved from regular retail locations into community cycling centers, most have adopted a strategy of education and involvement.
+As many bike shops have evolved from regular retail locations into community cycling centers, most have adopted an education-and-involvement strategy.
 Because shops have far more time in the winter, most schedule their programs during this downtime.
 In the most basic cases, you can enjoy trainer rides at most shops.
-Typically, these rides are a “bring your own trainer” affair, where customers come and ride together.
+Typically, these rides are a “bring your own trainer” affair, where customers come together to ride.

-More ambitious stores are running classes on home bike repair as well.
-Usually, those classes focus on one part of the bike, like wheels or derailleurs.
-Finally, the most forward-thinking shops are doing classes and clinics and inviting speakers to come and give presentations.
-Many riders have questions about bike packing or fat biking, and shops will schedule professionals to discuss those subjects.
+More ambitious stores are also running classes on home bike repair.
+Usually, those classes focus on a single part of the bike, such as wheels or derailleurs.
+Finally, the most forward-thinking shops are offering classes and clinics and inviting speakers to give presentations.
+Many riders have questions about bikepacking or fat biking, and shops will schedule professionals to discuss these subjects.

 Classes at Browns Bicycle